 Unfortunately, there’s no money-back guarantee, so if it turns out this type of therapy isn’t working for you, you may not be able to return it.

-The Acuswede is our top choice because of the outstanding customer reviews it’s received, and all the features that maximize its therapeutic value.
+The larger Acupressure Mat and Pillow set is my top choice because of the value you get for your money and all the features that maximize its therapeutic value.

 Its extra-large size lets you get more out of the 15 to 20 minutes a day you spend on it.

-With 14,000 spikes, it stimulates more pressure points.
+With it being longer than most other mats, it stimulates more pressure points.

 This makes the mat more effective in bringing your body’s systems and organs to a state of equilibrium.

-Whether you need pain relief or you have trouble sleeping, the Acuswede will be more effective in a shorter amount of time.
+Whether you need pain relief or you have trouble sleeping, this mat will be more effective in a shorter amount of time.

 Plus, it’ll last you a long time because it’s made with durable materials.